 From the Handbook: Ferran Torres

-This profile was originally published in our first print publication, Scouted Football Handbook 2019: Volume I, a year ago.
-Unfortnately, the print edition as sold out, but you can buy the digital version here – for the price of a coffee.
+This profile was originally published in Scouted Football Handbook: Volume I. Unfortnately, the print edition as sold out, but you can buy the digital version here for the price of a pint.

 CAREER IN REVIEW